beat-jet-lag

 I also use this eye mask and these ear plugs every time I fly.
 Trust me, you’ll need them when all you want to do is sleep for as long as possible on the flight.

-3. Bring some noise cancelling headphones with you
+4. Bring some noise cancelling headphones with you

 sony-noise-cancelling-headphones-wh1000xm3-hero

-Steve recently bought these Sony Noise Cancelling Headphones and swears by them.
+Steve bought these Sony Noise Cancelling Headphones and swears by them.
 When you’re on a long haul flight and you get given headphones for the entertainment.
 The downside is I’ve been on loads of flights where I can’t even hear the movie at all because the headphones have been so terrible.
 I then totally regret not investing in a decent pair.

-4. Pick your seat near the back of the plane
+5. Pick your seat near the back of the plane

 los-angeles-to-sydney-flight